-- The needs of the victim and the needs of the alleged perpetrator must be considered separately; - In addition to safeguarding the identified victim, agencies must consider whether the alleged perpetrator seems to pose a risk to any other children; - Children and young people who abuse others are responsible for their abusive behaviour, and safeguarding action must include addressing their behaviour and its causes; - The alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children; - There should be a coordinated approach by child welfare, youth offending, education and health agencies.
+- The needs of the reporting child and the needs of the reported child must be considered separately; - In addition to safeguarding the identified reporting child, agencies must consider whether the reported child seems to pose a risk to any other children; - Children who abuse others are responsible for their abusive behaviour, and safeguarding action must include addressing their behaviour and its causes; - The reported child is likely to have considerable unmet needs as well as posing a significant risk of harm to other children; - There should be a coordinated approach by child welfare, youth offending, education and health agencies.
 No agency should start a course of action that has implications for any other agency without appropriate consultation.

-Appendix 4 Dealing with a Disclosure of Abuse
+Appendix 5 Dealing with a Disclosure of Abuse

-When a child tells me about abuse she has suffered, what must I remember?
+When a child tells me about abuse they have suffered, what must I remember?